n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.invoiceninja.md

     * Update an existing project
     * Delete a project
     * Get data of a project
-    * Get data of all project
+    * Get data of all projects
 * Task
     * Create a new task
     * Update an existing task